Tickets

 Palazzo Vecchio Courtyard history

 The Palazzo Vecchio Courtyard is a result of the collective architectural efforts during different historical periods.
-Its design is influenced by medieval and Renaissance architects who contributed to its transformation.
+Its design is influenced by medieval and Renaissance architects, who contributed to its transformation.
+The most notable contributor to its redesign was Bartolomeo Ammannati and Michelozzo.

 The Palazzo Vecchio Courtyard was added to the Palazzo Vecchio complex during the Renaissance period, undergoing various renovations and expansions over the centuries.

-The Palazzo Vecchio Courtyard is located in the heart of Florence, Italy, within the Palazzo Vecchio complex.
+The courtyard is located on the ground floor of the Palazzo Vecchio complex.
 Its central position makes it easily accessible and a convenient stop while exploring the city.